 Educate.

 Ensure the patient thoroughly understands the diagnosis, treatment and cost by asking in-depth questions that allow you to gauge their perception.
 Use clear language the patient can understand and avoid overuse of medical jargon.
 Use written material such as brochures to explain your decision.
 Refer your patients to credible online sources that they can reference later.
 In addition to making sure they understand their situation, it’s important they know your financial policy.
 Have your patients sign your practice’s financial policy and keep a copy.
 Tell patients you will collect co-pays and balances at the time of service, unless other arrangements are made.
 Post this information on your website and patient portal so they know what payment is required at the time of the visit.
+These clear, proactive steps are part of effective rheumatology practice management and can help reduce confusion, improve patient collections, and create a more consistent experience for patients and staff.

 Listen.